pdoehle/swc-notes/unix_shell.md

 - `goostats` calculates statistics from a protein file.

-- The program is run by typing `bash goostats` and giving it two arguements: the file you are analyzing, and the output file where the data is saved.
+- The program is run by typing `bash goostats` and giving it two arguments: the file you are analyzing, and the output file where the data is saved.

 - Let's build the loop in steps using `echo`.